katiesaund/dresden_maps/README.md

-# dresden_maps
+# Dresden Maps
-Locations from The Dresden Files.

-Data file to be used for [my R tutorial on maps](https://katiesaund.com/post/dresden_maps/).
+Contains a data file with locations from The Dresden Files.
+The data file is to be used for [my map tutorial in R](https://katiesaund.com/post/dresden_maps/).

 To access the data, download the file, then: